AFC Asian Cup

 The AFC Asian Cup is the primary association football competition contested by the senior men's national teams of the members of the Asian Football Confederation (AFC), determining the continental champion of Asia.
-It is the second oldest continental football championship in the world after Copa América.
-The winning team becomes the champion of Asia and until 2015 qualified for the FIFA Confederations Cup.
+It is the second-oldest continental football championship in the world after Copa América.
+The winning team becomes the champions of Asia and, until 2015, qualified for the FIFA Confederations Cup.

-The Asian Cup was held once every four years from the 1956 edition in Hong Kong until the 2004 tournament in China.
-However, since the Summer Olympic Games and the European Football Championship were also scheduled in the same year as the Asian Cup, the AFC decided to move their championship to a less crowded cycle.
+The Asian Cup was held once every four years from the 1956 AFC Asian Cup in Hong Kong until the 2004 tournament in China.
+That year, since the Summer Olympic Games and the European Football Championship were also scheduled in the same year as the Asian Cup, the AFC decided to move their championship to a less crowded cycle.
 After 2004, the tournament was next held in 2007, when it was co-hosted by four countries in Southeast Asia: Indonesia, Malaysia, Thailand and Vietnam.
-Thereafter, it has been held every four years.
+Thereafter, it has again been held every four years.